streamich/fs-monkey/README.md

 ```

 Now the `require` function will only load the files from the `vol` file
-system, but not from the actual file system on the disk.
+system, but not from the actual filesystem on the disk.

 If you want the `require` function to load modules from both file
 systems, use the [`unionfs`](https://github.com/streamich/unionfs) package
-to combine both file system into a union:
+to combine both filesystems into a union:

 ```js
 import {vol} from 'memfs';